adamwaite/Validator/README.md

 ## Examples

-There’s an example project in this repository.
+There's an example project in this repository.

 ## Contributing